-Processing of Raw material (agricultural and food process waste):
+Processing of raw material (agricultural and food process waste):

 All raw materials were then dried in shade until they have reduced the moisture content to less than 15%.
-The raw materials were then milled in roller mill into powder form for further processing.
+The raw materials were then milled in a roller mill into powder form for further processing.

-Quantitative Estimation of Chemical attributes for Raw material:
+Quantitative estimation of chemical attributes for raw material:

-The quantitative estimation of Total cellulose content (Atlanta, 1996), Total hemicellulose content (Atlanta, 1996), Total lignin content (Phenolic polymer) (Atlanta, 1996), Total carbohydrate content by Anthrone test (Hedge and Hofreiter, 1962), Total reducing sugar by Dinitrosalicyclate test (Miller, 1959).
+The quantitative estimation of total cellulose content (Atlanta, 1996), total hemicellulose content (Atlanta, 1996), total lignin content (Phenolic polymer) (Atlanta, 1996), total carbohydrate content by Anthrone test (Hedge and Hofreiter, 1962), total reducing sugar by Dinitrosalicyclate test were determined (Miller, 1959).

-Pre-treatment of Agrowaste:
+Pre-treatment of agro waste:

-Pretreatment is one of the most important step where different physical and chemical methods are used to digest/decompose higher and complex sugar/carbohydrate moieties such as Lignin (Phenolic polymer), Cellulose and hemicelluloses (Carbohydrate polymer) into simpler sugar forms that help in better availability of sugar for fermentation (Carrol and Somerville 2009; Dashtban et al. 2009).
+Pre-treatment is one of the most important steps where different physical and chemical methods are used to digest/decompose higher and complex sugar/carbohydrate moieties such as lignin (Phenolic polymer), cellulose and hemicelluloses (Carbohydrate polymer) into simpler sugar forms that help in better availability of sugar for fermentation (Carrol and Somerville 2009; Dashtban et al. 2009).

-For pretreatment of Agricultural and Food process waste, various Physical pretreatment such as steam explosion, microwave assisted pretreatment, solar pretreatment was employed and for chemical pretreatment various acids and alkali such as 1% v/v Sulphuric acid (H2SO4), 10% v/v Sulphuric acid(H2SO4), 1% v/v Sulphuric acid(H2SO4), 1% v/v Solium Hydroxide (NaOH), 1% v/v Nitric acid (HNO3), 1% w/v Calcium hydroxide Ca(OH)2 and with distilled water were used.
-For pretreatment by alkali method, the agrowaste treated for 48 hours whereas for acid pretreatment the agrowaste was treated 120 minutes.
+For the pre-treatment of agricultural and food process waste, and various physical pre-treatment such as steam explosion, microwave assisted pre-treatment, and solar pre-treatment were employed.
+For chemical pre-treatment, various acids and alkali such as 1% v/v Sulphuric acid (H2SO4), 10% v/v Sulphuric acidn(H2SO4), 1% v/v Sodium Hydroxide (NaOH), 1% v/v Nitric acid (HNO3), 1% w/v Calcium hydroxide Ca(OH)2 and with distilled water were used.
+For pre-treatment by alkali method, the agro wastes were treated for 48 hours whereas for the acid pre-treatment the agro wastes were treated for 120 minutes.

-After the chemical treatment by acid/alkali, the treated agrowaste were then washed with double distilled water and dried in the hot air oven at 60°C-80°C to reduce the moisture content.
+After the chemical treatment by acid/alkali, the treated agro wastes were then washed with double distilled water and dried in the hot air oven at 60°C-80°C to reduce the moisture content.
 The treatment was followed by different physical methods such as solar treatment, microwave irradiation and steam explosion as in Table 1.

-Detoxification of Pre-treated substrate:
+Detoxification of pre-treated substrate:

-The detoxification steps helps in elimination of contaminants and different inhibitors that can hinder the process of fermentable sugar release and fermentation process (Hendriks et al. 2009).
+The detoxification steps help in elimination of contaminants and different inhibitors that can hinder the process of fermentable sugar release and fermentation process (Hendriks et al. 2009).

-First the agrowaste (acid hydrolysate) was first treated with Calcium oxide for neutralization of pH.
+First, the agro wastes (acid hydrolysate) were treated with calcium oxide for neutralization of pH.
 After neutralization, the whole mixture was at room temperature for about 30 minutes with moderate mixing.
-The mixture was then filtered in order Filter paper unit activity $\left(\frac{FPU}{ml}\right) = \frac{Enzyme \ activity}{[enzyme]releasing 2.0mg \ glucose}$ Equation 1 to remove any contaminants and precipitate.
-2.5% of activated charcoal was added to filtered mixture with continuous stirring.
+The mixture was then filtered in order to remove any contaminants and precipitate.
+Then, 2.5% of activated charcoal was added to the filtered mixture with continuous stirring.
 The mixture was then double filtered and the final pH was adjusted to 6.0-6.5.

-Determination of efficacy of Delignification process of different pretreatment process:
+Determination of efficacy of delignification process of different pretreatment process:

-The residue that is left behind after the pretreatment and detoxified sample was washed thoroughly with distilled water to remove all associated chemicals.
+The residue that is left behind after the pre-treatment and detoxified sample was washed thoroughly with distilled water to remove all associated chemicals.
 Then they were oven-dried at 70°C for 24 hours.
-The treated agrowaste sample was then reweighed for percentage of weight loss method.
+The treated agro waste sample was then reweighed for percentage of weight loss method.
 The detoxified substrate was evaluated based on dry weight loss method (Ehrman, 1994).

-Production of Crude cellulase enzyme and determination of enzymatic activity:
+Production of crude cellulase enzyme and determination of enzymatic activity:

 The crude cellulase enzyme was produced by submerged state fermentation using modified Czapek Dox Medium using Aspergillus niger (MTCC 11098) with 3% (v/v) inoculum size.
-The production media was then incubated in shaking incubator at 120 rpm/minutes for 96 hours at temperature 30° C±0.2°C.
+The production media was then incubated in shaking incubator at 120 rpm/minutes for 96 hours at temperature 30° C± 0.2° C.